-How to Test Ideas by Creating Experiments: The Scientific Method
+How to Test Ideas by Creating Experiments: The Scientific Method (4-7)

-What is the Scientific Method?
+What is the scientific method?

-1 - Start with a problem
+1 - Make note of a problem

 2 - Turn the problem into a question

 This guess is also known as a hypothesis.

-4 - Test your question (the experiment)
+4 - Test your question by doing an experiment

-Your test is also known as an experiment.
+This test is also known as an experiment.

-5 - Analyze your findings
+5 - Look at your findings

 In our case, we might find that none of the pencils we tested had lead in them.

-“We analyzed the materials in many pencils, and found that there was no lead.
-Therefore you can’t get lead poisoning from pencils.”
+Now that you have looked at the results of your experiment, it’s time to make a conclusion.
+In our case, it might be: “We checked the materials in many pencils and found that there was no lead.
+This means you can’t get lead poisoning from pencils.”